 - Some of the dissolved substances act as food reserves, which can be utilized by the cytoplasm when necessary, for example, sucrose and mineral salts.

 - Though the contents of the vacuole vary from organism to organism, as a rule, they contain:

 - atmospheric gases

 - Organic acids

-In a plant cell, the vacuole is very prominent in the center, often shoving the other organelles up against the cell membrane.
+In a plant cell, it is very prominent in the Centre, often shoving the other organelles up against the cell membrane.
 These water-filled organelles, along with the cell wall, help give the shell its structure, which allows for such phenomena as a thin-stemmed flower standing up straight.